EXCLUSIVE: Double Olympic gymnastics champion Max Whitlock on Rio, MBE and 2017

 He executed two fantastic final performances to take both the men’s floor and pommel horse titles – GB’s first ever Olympic gymnastics gold medallist and the first Brit to medal on floor at a Games.

-After a whirlwind two weeks, in which he also secured bronze in the all-around competition, he admitted that he is still adapting to life post-Rio.
+After a whirlwind two weeks, in which he also secured bronze in the all-around competition, he admitted that even four months on he is still adapting to life post-Rio.

 Speaking exclusively to Sports Gazette at the Women’s Artistic Voluntary Age Group Championships, he said: "To be honest I don’t know if it will ever sink in – that’s what I’m thinking at the moment.